-Siân Moxon is a senior lecturer and sustainability coordinator at The Cass School of Architecture.
+Siân Moxon is a Senior Lecturer and Sustainability Coordinator at The Cass School of Architecture.
 She teaches across the Architecture and Interior Design courses at both undergraduate and postgraduate level.

 Siân has published many articles and her book, Sustainability in Interior Design (Laurence King, 2012), is a global success.
-Her current research focus is biodiversity in architecture, and her Rewild My Street project was a winner of the London National Park City international design ideas competition and finalist of the Big Idea Challenge.
+Her current research focus is biodiversity in architecture, and her Rewild My Street research project has won competitions and award nominations.

-Siân is a Fellow of the Higher Education Authority, who has taught at the Royal College of Art, London South Bank University and University of the Creative Arts Canterbury as a visiting lecturer, and has featured on expert conference panels.
+Siân is a Fellow of the Higher Education Authority, who has taught at the Royal College of Art, London South Bank University and University of the Creative Arts Canterbury as a visiting lecturer, and featured on expert conference panels.

 She studied Architecture at Cardiff University, where she was awarded student prizes for her entrance grades and degree work, and a Commendation for her diploma work.